el-hoshino/NotAutoLayout/README.md

 - [ ] Sequencial layout is not implemented yet.
 - [ ] Matrical layout is not implemented yet.

+## Golas for oncoming version 3.0
+NotAutoLayout v3.0 will be released along with Swift 4.1 (that means probably on 1st or 2nd quarter in 2018), which may contain some break changes to the current API.
+One of the biggest changes is `pinXxx` API.
+Currently it's made like `pinLeft(to: someView, s: .right, offsetBy: 10, safeAreaOnly: true)`, which is very long and not very user friendly.
+In v3.0, it'll be changed to something like `pinLeft(to: someView, at: { $0.safeRight + 10 })`, which much shorter, as well as much easier to read.

+Also, currently in v2.x, sequencial and matrical layouts are not implemented yet.
+Hopefully they'll be implemented in v3.0, or at least 3.1.

+For details about version 3.0.0, please take a look at [3.0.0 Milestone](https://github.com/el-hoshino/NotAutoLayout/milestone/5).

 ## License
 NotAutoLayout is released under the Apache license.
 See LICENSE for details.